-Today’s cars are harder to steal, thanks to the anti-theft systems that are installed.
+Today’s cars are much harder to steal than they used to be thanks to the anti-theft systems that are installed.
 However, these electronic systems aren’t immune to problems.
 There’s likely going to be a time when the system acts up, whether it’s due to a dead key fob battery or issues with the keys.
 When these situations occur, you won’t be able to get the car started.
 First, you need to know how to disable the anti-theft system in your car.

 In this article, we look at the steps to disable the anti-theft system when it is acting up.
 Our guide also examines if it’s possible to circumvent the system entirely.